FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 FreemiumKit is the ultimate solution for Apple platform developers to integrate and manage in-app purchases and subscriptions effortlessly.
 With support for all Apple platforms, FreemiumKit provides a seamless and efficient way to handle your app's monetization.

+> Tip: Install the Mac app first for a smooth onboarding experience.

 ## Key Features

 ### One-Click Creation of Monthly/Yearly/Lifetime